chandranlab/mittler_2024/README.md

 The custom CellProfiler pipeline used in this study is available [here](https://github.com/chandranlab/mittler_2024/blob/main/cell_fluorescent_puncta_count.cpproj).

-A sample image (Nikon nd2 format) containing the three fluorescent channels above is available [here](https://github.com/chandranlab/mittler_2024/blob/main/sample_image.nd2).
+A sample image (Nikon nd2 format) to test the pipeline is available [here](https://github.com/chandranlab/mittler_2024/blob/main/sample_image.nd2).
+The image contains the three fluorescent channels above.

 Cells were segmented according to nuclei (primary objects) and WGA (secondary objects).